 The trace assertion method has also been used for time-dependent systems like communication protocols [7].
 Timing conditions were not a part of the original proposal in [1].
 The work in [7, 8] proposes a "heuristics" for chosing canonical words.
-We prove in this paper that these "heuristics" are indeed appropriate by providing a mathematical foundation for them.
-In [14], trace assertion methods are used to study security issues in softwares systems.
+We prove in this paper that these "heuristics" are indeed appropriate.

-For a survey of formal specification methods for software modules see [17].
+For a survey of formal specification methods for software modules see [15].